School Social Work License

 - Students pursuing the license are required to participate in the following electives in addition to their concentration requirements:

 - SW 564 Social Work in Schools (fall term adanced year)

-- ELP 581 US and Oregon School Law and Policy (Offered summer term online and winter term and can count as advanced policy elective.)
+- ELP 581 US and Oregon School Law and Policy (Offered summer term online and winter term and can count as an elective.)

-- SW 588 Social Work with Children, Youth and Families (Required for students in the Clinical and PLCO concentrations only.
+- SW 588 Social Work with Children, Adolescents, and Families (Required for students in the Clinical and PLCO concentrations only.

 - Field Requirements:

 - Students pursuing a school social work license must complete a fingerprinting form and a PA-1 form with TSPC within the first month of field or by November 1.